Digging (a little bit) into KConfig and device tree

 in the prj.conf file. - Build the application again with the command

-west build -b nrf5340dk/nrf5340/cpuapp -p
+west build -b nrf5340dk/nrf5340/cpuapp blinky --pristine

-. - Flash your board.
+. - Flash your board using the

 You would expect the printk()

-call to print nothing, but even though
+call not to print anything in the console, but even though

 printk()